Stephen Murray-Smith: Academic career

 Murray-Smith worked for the Victorian Teachers’ Union from 1958 to 1961, then returned to the University of Melbourne, as research fellow, then as lecturer, then as reader in education by the time of his retirement in 1987.
 He completed a PhD in 1966.
 His thesis, "A History of Technical Education in Australia: With special reference to the period before 1914", is one of the university library's most-read theses.
 He edited the annual publication Melbourne Studies in Education from 1973 to 1982.

 He called himself "a historian by profession" whose "special areas of historical research" were "technical education, on the one hand, the regional history of the Bass Strait area, and culture conflict therein, on the other".
 From the early 1960s until his death he and his family and friends camped every year on the otherwise uninhabited Erith Island in Bass Strait.
 He edited two books about the Bass Strait islands.

-In 1981 he was appointed AM.
+In 1981 he was appointed a Member of the Order of Australia.

 He compiled two reference books in the 1980s, the 464-page Dictionary of Australian Quotations (1984) and Right Words: A Guide to English Usage in Australia (1987), which aimed "to apply an Australian understanding to words".
 He intended to produce further editions of Right Words, but this was one of several projects his death precluded.